dylanlan/dylanlan.github.io/mottos.md

 ---
-layout: post
+layout: page
 title:  Mottos
-date:   2024-01-04
-categories: misc
+permalink: /mottos/
 ---

-This is just a collection of various mottos or phrases that I've found inspiring:
+This is just a collection of various mottos or phrases that I've found inspiring.

 #### A.I.R.O